ifconfigme/Windows-System-Self-Healing-Toolkit/README.md

 ## Contribute

-If you have ideas, improvements, or new diagnostics to add, open an issue or submit a pull request.
-All thoughtful contributions—technical, editorial, or philosophical—are welcome.
+Suggestions, issues, improvements, and pull requests are welcome!

 ---

+## Feedback

+Did this script help you, or inspire a new tool?
+Let us know—your insights help keep the project alive and growing.

+---

-*May your system be swift, your sessions uninterrupted, and your curiosity never exhausted.*
+*May your system be smooth, your sessions uninterrupted, and your curiosity never exhausted.*